papatangosierra/serifu/README.md

 Text Lines are meant to be used for any and all text in the script that's not an onomatopoetic sound effect.
 Character dialogue and asides, narration, captions, diegetic text appearing in the artwork itself (e.g. signs, labels, etc.) would all be represented by Text Lines.

 A Text Line is meant to represent one piece of contiguous text on the page.
-A single word balloon, a caption, a footnote---all of these would be represented by a Text Line.
+A single word balloon, a caption, a footnote---each of these would be represented by one Text Line.

 A Text Line's **Source** (notionally, the character speaking the line) is the text that precedes the colon (`:`).